 Skeletal Radiology, the preeminent scientific journal dedicated to musculoskeletal (MSK) disorders, is owned by the International Skeletal Society (ISS) and published by Springer Nature.
-The ISS Founders’ Fellowship with Skeletal Radiology is awarded yearly to one physician or scientist who is interested in medical publishing and MSK disorders.
+The ISS Founders’ Fellowship is awarded yearly to one physician or scientist who is interested in medical publishing and MSK disorders.
 It commemorates the first Editors of Skeletal Radiology, Harold Jacobson, Jack Edeiken and Ronald Murray.

 It teaches manuscript evaluation, editing and production.
 The Fellow learns the fundamentals of peer review and the elements of a good review.
 The Fellowship provides interaction with both reviewers and authors, participation in the selection of articles for publication, and management of articles in support of a production schedule.